 The catch is that they are ductless systems, meaning that you have to install one in each room at several thousand dollars a pop.
 Each unit has to have its own drainage, electrical and line set run to it.
 So, if you’re just trying to get the garage some air conditioning for when you are working on the car, this would be the option for you.
 But, to do an entire house with ductless air conditioners would be far more expensive than a central heating and air conditioning system – sometimes $30,000 total!
 As such, they rank third on our list of the top 10 air conditioner brands.

 Bryant has a good reputation and is reliable.
-That being said, they just lack an edge that makes some of the other brands just a bit better, in our opinion, and that’s the same reason I mentioned above for Day & Night and Carrier.
-They offer the same technology as Day & Night, but are slightly more expensive, and don’t have the same name-recognition as Carrier.
+They offer the same technology as Day & Night, but are slightly more expensive (hence a lower ranking).
+Just as with Day & Night, they don’t have the same name-recognition as Carrier, but offer a premium product at an affordable price.
 As such, they ended up in the middle of our list of the top 10 heating and air conditioning brands.

 More on Bryant can be found under: